 4. The Adrenaline Auto-injector and a copy of the Individual Anaphylaxis Management Plan for each student at risk of anaphylaxis should be easily accessible and staff must be aware of their exact location.

-5. For each excursion etc, a risk assessment should be undertaken for each individual student attending who is at risk of anaphylaxis.
-The risks may vary according to the number of anaphylactic students attending, the nature of the excursion/sporting event, size of venue, distance from medical assistance, the structure of excursion and corresponding staff-student ratio.
+5. For each excursion/event, a risk assessment should be undertaken for each individual student attending who is at risk of anaphylaxis.
+The risks may vary according to the number of anaphylactic students attending, the nature of the excursion/event, size of venue, distance from medical assistance, the structure of excursion and corresponding staff-student ratio.

-6. All staff members present during the excursion need to be aware of the identity of any students attending who are at risk of anaphylaxis and be able to identify them by face.
+6. All staff members present during the excursion/event need to be aware of the identity of any students attending who are at risk of anaphylaxis and be able to identify them by face.

 7. The school should consult parents of anaphylactic students in advance to discuss issues that may arise; to develop an alternative food menu; or request the parents provide a meal (if required).